keremceliker/VMware-Tanzu-Kubernetes-Grid-Deployment-and-Configuration/README.md

 kubectl get nodes
 ```

-- If you have no any Tanzu Kubernetes Cluster as Worker Machine after step 12, just follow the command below for Troubleshoot;
+- If you have no any Tanzu Kubernetes Cluster as Worker Machine after step 12, just follow the command below for `Troubleshoot`;
 ```
 tkg create cluster MyFirstTanzuCluster --plan=DevOps --worker-machine-count=4
 ```